sergiyblazhievsky/jrsh/README.md

 ## Frequently used operations

+#### Import
-`Import` operation is most frequently used operation.
+This is most frequently used operation.
 It imports resources to [JRS](http://community.jaspersoft.com/project/jasperreports-server).
 You can import a zip file with resources or specify the folder with the unzipped resources to import.

-### Import examples
+Import examples:

-Resources import:
+Resources import
 ```bash
 $> import /Users/alex/folder
 ```
-Zip file import:
+Zip file import
 ```bash
 $> import /Users/alex/archive.zip
 ```
-Import resources with specifying import arguments:
+Import resources with specifying import arguments
 ```bash
 $> import /Users/alex/folder \
    with-update \